isabella232/sc_AlternateAppIcons/1/1 - Script.markdown

 Aside from actually creating the icons, most of the work is in matching up your Swift, and AlternateIcons property list dictionary.

 **Jessy**
-Now we just need some way to trigger the alternate function.
+Now we just need some way to trigger the alternate method.

 ## Demo

 ### *`PlayerEntity.swift`*
 **Jessy**
-Prior to the work you've seen in this screencast, the only notable change to the originalFlappy Felipé project that we'd made was to create an `SKSpriteNode` subclass, called `Hat`…
+Prior to the work you've seen in this screencast, the only notable change to the original Flappy Felipé project that we'd made was to create an `SKSpriteNode` subclass, called `Hat`…
 > command hover on Hat

 …to encapsulate the code …relevant to the hat.